VQA-VE/VQA-VE/code/README.md

 * Install TensorFlow "v1.1.0"

-* Download Activity-QA dataset and TVQA features, then process videos and questions and generate hdf5 file.
+* Download Activity-QA dataset and TVQA features, then process videos and questions follow our paper and generate hdf5 file.

 Training
 -----